Flexyshell At A Glance.

 -

-Extreme Scalability: We aim to build pressure vessels that are tens or even hundreds of meters long, enabling the cost-effective bulk transport of hydrogen by sea and the construction of massive, flexible stationary storage hubs.
+Extreme Scalability: We aim to build pressure vessels that are ten times bigger, enabling the cost-effective bulk storage and transport of hydrogen.

 -